dannysu/hakyll-blog/pages/work-experience.markdown

       in wide variety of areas while helping Motorola and LG to commercialize phones.
 - **Other Achievements**
-    - Created the Home Screen Customizer application in C# during spare time.
+    - Created the Home Screen Customizer application in C#.
 It had 151,116 downloads on Windows Mobile Marketplace as of July 21, 2010, and it was later bundled by Microsoft to ship on Huawei C8300 phones in China.
     - Wrote a C# tool during spare time to modify phone ROM images on desktop PCs.
 The tool saved developers and testers time by eliminating the build process.